 Happy New Year from the team here at Jamjar.com!
-So with the Christmas holidays having been and gone, are you feeling refreshed for a new year?
-When January arrives many of us feel that this our chance to make a fresh start, set new goals and commit to a set of resolutions that will help us to better ourselves throughout the year.
+So with the Christmas holidays has been and gone, are you feeling refreshed for a new year?
+When January arrives many of us feel that this our chance to make a fresh start, set new goals, and commit to a set of resolutions that will help us to better ourselves throughout the year.
 Whether your goal is to lose weight or quit smoking, you should never forget about making a promise to your car.
 It may sound silly, but you should take your car into consideration when you're thinking about your new year's resolutions.

 So if you want to make yourself a better car owner, here are our car care resolutions that will help keep your car in the best condition this year:

-Although keeping your car clean maybe the last thing on your mind between going to work, shopping and dropping the kids off at school, it's a good idea to clean your car on a regular basis.
+Although keeping your car clean may be the last thing on your mind between going to work, shopping, and dropping the kids off at school, it's a good idea to clean your car on a regular basis.
 It's very easy to neglect your car and it's not long before it looks untidy and a little dirty.
 We've all been there and said I'll do that at the weekend, but we never actually get round to doing it.

 Following your car's service schedule doesn't have to be as difficult as you may think.
 If you have found this to be a challenge in the past, then why not make a promise to yourself to keep on top of your car's servicing schedule this year.
-By following your service schedule, this will help you to avoid any nasty surprises when it comes to your MOT.
-We all want the same with our cars, which is to keep the cost of our car’s as low as possible.
+Following your service schedule, will help you to avoid any nasty surprises when it comes to your MOT.
+We all want the same with our cars, which is to keep the cost of our cars as low as possible.
 So to prevent unexpected repair bills, ensure that your car is properly maintained as this could help you to save a lot of money.

-We've more than likely all been there, heard that strange creak, saw the warning light on the dashboard and even smelt that weird smell, but we continue to drive and ignore the odd minor fault every now and then.
+We've more than likely all been there, heard that strange creak, saw the warning light on the dashboard, and even smelt that weird smell, but we continue to drive and ignore the odd minor fault every now and then.
 Although we may think that the car is ok as it still appears to be driving and on the road, it could be a small problem like those squeaky brakes that cause a bigger problem, which racks up some even bigger maintenance bills.
 If you suspect that your car has even the smallest problem, you should get this checked out as soon as you can.

 When we talk about maintaining and looking after our car, changing our oil regularly is very important.
 Every 5,000 miles or so, you should think about changing your oil as the oil becomes dirty and full of contaminants.
-To prevent your oil from causing wear to your engine, ensure that your engine is lubricated and bear in mind that the older your car gets, the more oil changes that it may need.
+To prevent your oil from causing wear to your engine, ensure that your engine is lubricated, and bear in mind that the older your car gets, the more oil changes that it may need.

 In addition to keeping yourself hydrated this year, you should also think about keeping your car hydrated too.
-It's important to stay on top of your oil, coolant, brake and clutch fluids.
+It's important to stay on top of your oil, coolant, brake, and clutch fluids.
 Although you may not think it, your car is a thirsty thing.
 By regularly changing your car's fluids, you can help to ensure that you prevent your car from breaking down.